Applib-HarmonyOS/FAImageView/README.md

 APIs
  * setInterval(int milli)-set frame interval for animation in milli seconds
  * addImageFrame(int resId), addImageFrame(Element drawable), addImageFrame(PixelMap bitmap)-add an Image Frame
  * setLoop(boolean loop)-If you want to animate infinitely set true or false.
-Default value is false.
+Default value is false
- * setRestoreFirstFrameWhenFinishAnimation(boolean restore)-If you want to restore the first frame when animation is finished, set true or false.
+ * setRestoreFirstFrameWhenFinishAnimation(boolean restore)-If you want to restore the first frame when animation is finished, set true or false
- * setAnimationRepeatCount(int animationRepeatCount)-Only If your animation is not infinity, this value is valuable.
+ * setAnimationRepeatCount(int animationRepeatCount)-Only If your animation is not infinity, this value is valuable
- * startAnimation()-tart animation
+ * startAnimation()-start animation
  * stopAnimation()-stop animation
  * isAnimating()-check it's now animating
- * reset()-clear all resources and stop animation.
+ * reset()-clear all resources and stop animation

 ![](screenshots/FAImageView_Gif.gif)